Call Us

 • Take steps towards recovery and wellbeing

-Our leading 28-day tramadol Addiction Treatment Programme consists of:
+Our leading 28-day tramadol addiction treatment programme consists of:

-• Medically assisted withdrawal detox for your tramadol addiction, if this is needed.
+• Medically assisted detox for your tramadol addiction, if this is needed.
 The purpose of this is to rid your body of all traces of tramadol, while minimising withdrawal symptoms

 • Individual 1:1 therapy and structured group therapy programmes